aaronojeda/python-module-reader/README.md

 # python-module-reader

-A python program that creates a file with information about a given python module.
+A program that creates a file with information about a given python module.

 Python version: 3.7.0